mmomtchev/Forez/README.md

 According to [#11], page 141, Guy IV of Forez would sometimes sign acts as Guy of Nevers (*try to find a more accurate, peer-reviewed reference for this fact than #11*)

-#### Feudal wars of 1230s
+#### Feudal wars of 1229

-He takes part in a number of small feudal conflicts during the 1230s against his neighbors - including Prince Thibault 4 of Champagne - the future leader of the Barons Crusade.
+He takes part in a number of small feudal conflicts during the 1229 against his neighbors - including Prince Thibault IV of Champagne - the future leader of the Barons Crusade.
 Previously, they had been close allies.
 He is considered an accomplished military commander.

 #### The Barons Crusade and Death